 The AA is the UK's leading breakdown service.
-In 2011 it dealt with 3.4 million call-outs, rescuing a tenth of stranded UK drivers.
+It is estimated that The AA repairs 71% of cars at the roadside, with a waiting time of less than an hour.
 During the cold weather the number of call outs almost double.

 Therefore, getting breakdown cover is a highly sensible decision.
 You can call a breakdown expert to repair your car at the roadside or have it transported to the nearest garage.
 Who wants to be stranded by the roadside?